 - Participate in two training/program planning lunches each semester that will bring together all Fellows.

 - Complete one scheduled check-in per semester with the Dean for Medical Education.

-- Up to six fellows will be selected to participate.
+- Up to eight fellows will be selected to participate.

-Candidates will be required to submit their CV and answer the following questions in a total of 500 words or less.
+Candidates will be required to submit their CV and answer several questions in a total of 500 words or less.

-Submitted applications will be reviewed and scored by a selection committee comprising of members of the Racism and Bias Initiative Guiding Coalition (Medical Education faculty, staff, leaders, and students).
-The committee will also conduct one round of interviews with all eligible applicants.
-Each reviewer will consider your alignment with school’s vision and values, and your track record of contributions/leadership in addressing racism and bias.
+Submitted applications will be reviewed and scored by a selection committee composed of members of the Racism and Bias Initiative Guiding Coalition (Medical Education faculty, staff, leaders, and students).
+Each reviewer will consider your alignment with the School’s vision and values, and your track record of contributions/leadership in addressing racism and bias.